 They discovered that a longer delta wing increases low speed lift.
 Consequently, they extended the Concorde’s wing along almost the entire fuselage.

 Its distinctive and complex “ogee” shape allowed Concord to maintain lift at varying angles of attack, while keeping the correct centre of gravity at landing speeds.

-The Tu-144 had a similarly shaped wing, but it more angular and much less refined as the British-French design.
+The Tu-144 had a similarly shaped wing, but it was more angular and much less refined than the British-French design.